Everest Gokyo Valley Trek Highlights:

 Drinking Water During the Everest Gokyo Lake Trek

 Adventure Club provides all the meals on the trek but doesn't provide water.
-The best option is to treat the local water with chlorine/iodine tablets or use a steripen.
-The tea houses will give you good quality free water and, you can also get along the trail but, you will need to treat it.
+The best option is to treat the local water with chlorine/iodine tablets or use a SteriPen.
+The teahouses will give you good-quality free water, and you can also get it along the trail, but you will need to treat it.
 If you are using the tablets, make sure they dissolve completely (about 30 mins).
 On most treks, you can buy mineral water along the trail.
-A liter of mineral water at lower-elevation tea houses costs around USD 1 but at higher elevations can cost up to $4, so the cost can add up.
+A liter of mineral water at lower-elevation tea houses costs around USD 1, but at higher elevations can cost up to $4, so the cost can add up.